telerik/teststudio-docs/docs/automated-tests/troubleshooting/handle-dynamic-attributes.md

 > __Note__
 ><br>
 ><br>
-> If the majority of elements in the application under test are using dynamic ids, you can __change the order of how attributes are used__ when generating a find expression.
-The <a href="/features/project-settings/find-logic" target="_blank">Find Logic</a> tab in the _Project Settings_ allows you to reorder the attributes, and also add custom tags, which corresponds to the specifics of the tested page.
+> If the majority of elements in the application under test are using dynamic ids, you can change the order in which attributes are used when generating a find expression.
+The <a href="/features/project-settings/find-logic" target="_blank">Find Logic</a> tab in the _Project Settings_ allows you to reorder the attributes and also add custom tags, which correspond to the specifics of the tested page.

 ## How to Overcome the Trouble with Dynamic Elements?

 When the specific page structure allows you to change the order of attributes used for generating the automatic find expressions, you can rely on the recorded elements and continue working on the test project with the modified settings.

-But what if you need to handle only a single element on the page, which cannot be located properly.
+But what if you need to handle only a single element on the page, which cannot be located properly?
 Test Studio provides few possible options:

 * [Edit element’s find expression](#edit-elements-find-expression)
 * [Locate element by image](#locate-element-by-image)